IBM/cpdctl/README_command_reference.md

 `--compute-crn` (string)
 :   Filters the result list to only include spaces with specified compute.crn.

+`--type` (string)
+:   Filters the result list to only include space with specified type.

 `--all-pages` (bool)
 :   Invoke multiple requests to display all pages of the collection for list.